Shujito/AddressBook_eclipse/README.md

 AddressBook
 ===========

-Made with good coding practices and for unit testing
+Made with good coding practices and for unit and functional testing.